 Phosphorus recovery from wastewater with biosolids biochar: performance at pilot-scale, biochar quality and P availabilitySzabolcs Pap, Environmental Research Institute - UHI

-Phosphorus recovery – juggling on a tightropePaul Roeleveld, Haskoning
+Phosphorus recovery – juggling on a tightropePaul Roeleveld, Haskoning NL

 The bio-mineral P removal (BMPR) process for P removal and recovery from centratesAna Soares, Cranfield University